Texas Divorce Frequently Asked Questions

 With one of our attorneys, usually a prove up will take about 60 seconds.
 Often we will wait in line to appear in front of the judge longer than you will testify.

-- What if my spouse does not want the divorce?
+What if my spouse does not want a divorce?